-- Travel during the workday should be paid - Out-of-the-ordinary commuting time should be paid, e.g. if an employee's usual commute is 30 minutes and you ask them to leave early to visit a client 90 minutes away, pay the difference
+Out-of-the-ordinary commuting time should be paid, e.g., if an employee's usual commute is 30 minutes and you ask them to leave early to visit a client 90 minutes away, pay the difference

-Travel Time Issues Overnight Travel
+Travel Time Issues Away for a Weekend

-- Time spent in transit or doing work during their normal work hours, regardless of day, should be paid, e.g., 8-5 Saturday - Time after normal work hours should be paid if you've asked them to do work, or something work-related, like entertain clients - If they are not in transit or working, and can use their time however they like, you don't need to pay for it
+- Time spent in transit or doing work during their normal work hours, regardless of the day of the week, should be paid, e.g., 8 a.m. - 5 p.m.
+Saturday - Time after normal work hours should be paid if you've asked them to do work, or something workrelated, like entertain clients - If they are not in transit or working, and can use their time however they like, you don't need to pay for it